|

 SWCPC 752 E1

-for the Lubbock Hubbers, an early baseball team.
-Also includes a group photo of the
+played for the Lubbock Hubbers, an early baseball team.
+Also includes a group

 The Hubber Baseball Stadium was located in an area near the 2200 block of Auburn

-as Jackie Sullivan.
-The Lubbock Hubbers team existed from the early 1940s until
+team as well as Jackie Sullivan.
+The Lubbock Hubbers team existed from the early

 Mackenzie, Murdo